Join alignments

 CLC Genomics Workbench can join several alignments into one.
 This feature can for example be used to construct "supergenes" for phylogenetic inference by joining alignments of several disjoint genes into one spliced alignment.
 Note, that when alignments are joined, all their annotations are carried over to the new spliced alignment.

-Alignments can be joined by:
+Alignments can be joined using the Join Alignments tool, available at:

 Figure 24.13: Selecting two alignments to be joined.

-Figure 24.14: Selecting order of concatenation.
+Figure 24.14: Selecting order of concatenation when joining two alignments.

 How alignments are joined